Kensleemoy/SeniorDesign/docs/index.md

 * GitHub git visualizion

 ## Main page
-At the state level, statistics provided include population, number of cases, number of deaths, total number of  hospital beds, hospital beds used by COVID patients, total number of ICU beds, ICU beds used by COVID patients.
+At the state level, statistics provided include population, number of cases, number of deaths, total number of  hospital beds, hospital beds used by COVID patients, total number of ICU beds, and ICU beds used by COVID patients.
 At the county level, the number of hospital or ICU beds used by COVID patients is not typically available, so these statistics are not included.

 <img src="assets/main-page.png" title="Main Page"/>